Intilery/intilery.github.io/docs/apis/api.md

 ---
 id: api
-title: API Guide
+title: Event Tracking API Guide
 sidebar_label: API Guide
 ---

-# Intilery Event Tracking API

 The Intilery HTTP Tracking API lets you record analytics data from any website or application.
 The requests hit our servers, and we action this in the Intilery CDP and Customer Engagement Platform

-Intilery has native for most use cases (Javascript, iOS and Android coming soon)  that are all built for high-performance.
-But sometimes you may want to send to the HTTP API directly—that’s what this reference is for.
+Intilery has native libraries for integration for [websites with JavaScript](../tag/tag1), and mobile devices running [iOS](../sdk/ios) and [Android](../sdk/android) that are all built for high-performance.
+But sometimes you may want to send to the HTTP API directly — that’s what this reference is for.

 ## Endpoint